simonprovost/UrbanMapper-Community/README.md

 ___

-> [!IMPORTANT]
-> 🫡 `UrbanMapper Community` is a community-led continuation of the original `UrbanMapper` project from New York University.
-> - 📹 `UrbanMapper` got its first Model Context Protocol (MCP) 👉https://www.youtube.com/watch?v=6gLkmKevj8Y 👈

 ## UrbanMapper & Urban Mapper Community, In a Nutshell

 `UrbanMapper` lets you link your data to spatial features—matching, for example, traffic events to streets—to enrich